 The division itself was going to originally named "Disney's Funny Flickers", complete with a logo that was specially commissioned... until the L and I turned out to be a little tooclose to each other.

 When the movie was released on VHS in early 1991, that tape's program started with the 1984 white and red F.B.I. warning screens and then the 1986 Sorcerer MickeyWalt Disney Home Video logo, which has an announcer on it saying, "Coming from Walt Disney Home Video".
-The logo immediately transitions into a trailer for the Walt Disney Classics release of The Jungle Book, and a trailer for the original Classics release of Disney Animation's newest film, The Rescuers Down Under, followed (this same program, but with a Sorcerer Mickey-less 1989 Walt Disney Classics logo at the beginning, is also on the 1991 Classics Robin Hood reissue).
-The gold-lettered Feature Presentation bumper then played, followed by the movie's custom Walt Disney Pictures logo with the castle already there, and then the movie itself.
+The logo immediately transitions into a trailer for the Walt Disney Classics release of The Jungle Book, and a trailer for the original Classics release of Disney Animation's newest film, The Rescuers Down Under, followed.
+The gold-lettered Feature Presentation bumper then played, followed by the movie's custom Walt Disney Pictures logo with the castle already there, and then the movie itself (this same program, but with a Sorcerer Mickey-less 1989 Walt Disney Classics logo at the beginning and that same logo replacing the WDP logo that follows the gold FP screen, is also on the 1991 Classics Robin Hood reissue, and THAT tape's program is on the 1991 VHS issue of The Brave Little Toaster; this one adds a "presents" footer to the WDHV logo and does not have the Classics Vanity Plate after the FP bumper).
 Since this film wasn't part of the Disney Animated Canon and wasn't successful enough, it wasn't part of the Walt Disney Classics series (the other animated adventure film, The Rescuers Down Under, which IS part of the canon and the only sequel in the canon thus far, WAS released with The Classics branding.)